delasign/ArtzyCamera/README.md

 <b>Files</b>:

 The key parts to this working are found in *PieceOfArtzy/PieceOfArtzy.swift* line 264 -> 312, with the SCNTechnique and associated assets under the *PieceOfArtzy/SpecialEffects/Glow* folder.

+## 'Hand' by delasign

+This project features an outline of a hand give you the peace sign.

+For tutorials on how this was created please read the following:

+<b>Geometry</b>:

+- <a href="https://medium.com/ar-tips-and-tricks/how-to-use-an-adobe-illustrator-curve-in-maya-7e7f189e7ed8">How to use an Adobe Illustrator Curve in Maya.</a>
+- <a href="https://medium.com/ar-tips-and-tricks/how-to-turn-a-turn-a-simple-sketch-into-an-extruded-model-on-maya-5e9520ca5bc9">How to turn a turn a simple sketch into an extruded model on Maya</a>
+- <a href="https://medium.com/ar-tips-and-tricks/uv-mapping-how-to-convert-an-extruded-cylinders-uv-s-to-simple-layout-1c6f9c20f31">UV Mapping: How to Convert an Extruded Cylinder’s UV’s to Simple Layout</a>

+<b>Animation</b>:
+Please note that the key to this is to only rotate the joints.

+- <a href="https://medium.com/ar-tips-and-tricks/how-to-create-an-animation-in-maya-and-make-it-work-in-scenekit-or-arkit-477333e5503c">How to make an animtion in Maya that works in SceneKit or ARKit.</a>

+- <a href="https://www.youtube.com/watch?v=Fcl1fs7Bn_M">Maya Weight Painting Tutorial</a>

+<b>Files</b>:

+The key parts to this working are found in *PieceOfArtzy/PieceOfArtzy.swift* line 41 -> 59.

+# Shader Library

+The current shader library includes:

+- Color Shader
+- Texture Shader
+- Stroke Shader
+- Backwards Stroke Shader
+- Timed Stroke Shader
+- Timed Backwards Stroke Shader
+- Fade In Color Shader
+- Fade In Texture Shader